twitter/finatra/finatra/README.md

 }
 ```

-Controllers are then annotated with JSR-xxx inject annotations (Note: The somewhat strange syntax required to add an annotation to a Scala class contructor:
+Controllers are then annotated with JSR-xxx inject annotations (Note: The somewhat strange syntax required to add an annotation to a Scala class constructor:
 ```scala
 class MyController @Inject()(
   dao: GroupsDAO,